mono/api-doc-tools/CONTRIBUTING.md

 ### Tests

 Your commit should introduce no regressions.
+While we do not require 100% code coverage, every newly-introduced feature should have a new unit or integration test written.
 You can make sure to run all unit tests locally by using the [instructions here](https://github.com/mono/api-doc-tools#cli).
+There are two kinds of tests:

+#### Unit Tests

+Written with _NUnit_, there are two unit test projects: *mdoc.Test*, and *Monodoc.Test*.

+#### Integration Tests

+_mdoc_ has integration tests implemented as [`make` targets](mdoc/Makefile).
+You can look at the existing tests to see how they are structured, but generally speaking:

+- It usually involves a sample code file, such as [/mdoc/Test/DocTest-InternalInterface.cs](mdoc/Test/DocTest-InternalInterface.cs).
+- A target (such as `Test/DocTest-InternalInterface.dll`) to build/comple the test assembly.
+- A target to execute the scenario (such as `check-monodocer-import-fx`), which itself depends on the above target.
+  - Usually, this setup involves deleting the `Test/en.actual` folder (which serves as the output)
+  - the execution of an `mdoc` subcommand, using `$(MONO) $(PROGRAM) <the subcommand> <args>`.
+  - The assertion, using `$(DIFF)`, against an existing expected form of the output (which is committed to git, such as `Test/en.expected-fx-import`).

 ### Pull Request

 Create a fork against the [api-doc-tools](https://github.com/mono/api-doc-tools/pulls) repository.
-As mentioned previously, all tests should pass, and the code will be reviewed, discussed, and merged from there.
-Please be ready to address any issues brought up during code review.
+As mentioned previously, all tests should pass, and the code will be reviewed, discussed, and merged from there. *Please be ready to address any issues* brought up during code review.

 ## Legal